emagiz/emdocs/referenceguide/expression-evaluating-request-handler-advice.md

+---
+id: expression-evaluating-request-handler-advice
+title: Expression evaluating request handler advice
-# Expression evaluating request handler advice
+sidebar_label: Expression evaluating request handler advice
+---
 #### Evaluates a configurable SpEL expression on successful and/or failed attempts.
 This advice provides a mechanism to evaluate an expression on the original inbound message sent to the endpoint.
 Separate expressions are available to be evaluated, either after success, or failure.
 Optionally, a message containing the evaluation result, together with the input message, can be sent to a message channel.